UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 ## Predicted mean xenograft volumes across various methods

 After exploring the effects of the afroementioned correction methods on volume prediction and prediction accuracy I <br/>
-wanted to explore, how XenoVol stacks up againts other, commonly used volume prediction methods.
-In order to do that <br/>
+wanted to explore, how XenoVol stacks up againts other, commonly used volume prediction methods mentioned by Sápi et al. (2015).<br/>
-I calculated the mean tumor volumes of all collection time points, for all three generated datasets using both XenoVol and <br/>
+In order to do that I calculated the mean tumor volumes of all collection time points, for all three generated datasets <br/>
-multiple other formulas.
-Then, I overlaid the predicted tumor volumes to see how closely the predicted volumes follow <br/>
+using both XenoVol and multiple other formulas.
+Then, I overlaid the predicted tumor volumes to see how closely the <br/>
-the real xenograft volumes just like I did in the previously.
-Figure 4A-C depicts the visualized rpredicted mean  <br/>
+predicted volumes follow the real xenograft volumes just like I did in the previous section.  <br/>
-tumor volumes across various methods. <br>
+Figure 4A-C depicts the visualized rpredicted mean tumor volumes across various methods. <br>

 ### Figure 4A <br/>